itsEzz/try-catch/README.md

 A lightweight TypeScript utility for handling errors using Result types, making your code cleaner and more predictable.

-## Why Use This?
+## Features

-Traditional try/catch blocks often lead to error-prone patterns, early returns, and hard-to-follow control flow.
-This utility:
+- Type-safe error handling with Result types

-- Enforces explicit error handling through type safety
+- Seamless sync and async operation support
-- Works seamlessly with both sync and async operations
+- Explicit sync/async variants for better type inference
-- Eliminates forgotten try/catch blocks
+- Short aliases for convenience
-- Creates more readable and maintainable code
+- Zero dependencies

 ## Installation